jzilic1991/hybrid-edge-blockchain/README.md

 The three command parameters are for smart contract single execution limit (--gasLimit), port for accessing blockchain instance (--port), and account balance (--defaultBalanceEther) for covering blockchain transaction fees.

-Ganache-cli (CLI version of Ganache) can be run from any directory location when is installed globally on the system.
+Ganache-cli can be run from any directory location when is installed globally on the system.

 ## Run edge offloading simulator
 After the blockchain instance is running, the edge offloading simulator script can be called.
-You have to be positioned in the /src folder to call the main Python script.
+You have to be positioned in the */src* folder to call the main Python script.
 The following commands are examples for running experimental simulations with Intrasafed, MobiAR, and NaviAR applications:

 ```bash
 # /src